 There is SO MUCH information that I wish I knew then about caring for my body after birth.
 I am passionate about helping women on their postpartum journey to rebuild their core and pelvic floor health and live a happy, active life.

 Another one of my goals is to instill more confidence in women.
-I am surrounded by hundreds of intelligent, capable, beautiful women in my life, yet too many of them attach their own happiness to the the size of their waist or hips.
+I am surrounded by hundreds of intelligent, capable, beautiful women in my life, yet too many of them attach their own happiness and worthiness to the the size of their waist or hips.
 Life is too short.
 Let’s celebrate our bodies and all that they do for us.
 Many of us have grown and birthed babies, climbed mountains and crossed finish lines.
 The female body is incredible and we must honor and protect it.

 With my three children, Summer 2018